OrganismalSystemsBiology/analytic_cosinor/README.md

 ## Applications

 This method is particularly useful for:
-- Circadian rhythm analysis in biological data
-- Large-scale analysis of rhythmic patterns (millions of timeseries)
+- Large-scale analysis of rhythmic patterns at a specific harmonic frequency
-- Any time-series analysis requiring efficient rhythmicity detection
-- Studies where computational efficiency is critical
+- Incorporating measurement errors at each sample point

 ## Note